 What are HIPAA Violations

-Here a five of the most common types of HIPAA violations and some steps to avoid them in your own organization:
+There are countless ways that the provisions of HIPAA can be broken, but here are five of the most common types of HIPAA violations and some steps to avoid them in your own organization:

 Unsecured/Unencrypted Patient Records